cmihail/slice/README.md

 5. GUI
   - Has a Login frame
-  - Uses two tables, one for services, one for Buyers/ Manufacturers.
-    When a service is selected, the Buyers/Manufacturers belonging to that service.
+  - Uses two tables, one for services, one for Buyers/ Manufacturers When a service is selected, the Buyers/Manufacturers belonging to that service.
-  - Most of the funtionalities in MainFrame.java, extended by two classes for Buyer and Manufacturer, implementing the parts that are different.
+  - Most of the funtionalities in MainFrame.java, extended by two classes for Buyer and Manufacturer, implementing the parts that are different